 2.5.
 Dynamic Driving Task, and Sensing Capabilities

 2.5.1.
 The activated system shall keep the vehicle inside its lane of travel and ensure that the vehicle does not cross any lane marking.
-The system shall aim to keep the vehicle in a stable lateral position inside the lane of travel to avoid confusing other road users.
+With the exception of an emergency maneuver as specified in paragraph 2.10. the lateral acceleration shall not exceed [4] m/s².
+The system shall aim to keep the vehicle in a stable, not oscillating, lateral position inside the lane of travel to avoid confusing other road users.

 2.5.2.
 The activated system shall detect a vehicle driving beside and if necessary adjust speed and/or the lateral position of the vehicle within its lane as appropriate.
+With the exception of an emergency maneuver as specified in paragraph 2.10., the lateral acceleration shall not exceed [4] m/s².

 2.5.3.
 The activated system shall control the speed of the vehicle.